eth-cscs/spack-batteries-included/README.md

 ## Differences and improvements over AppImage runtime
 - spack.x uses `zstd` for faster decompression;
-- spack.x has an entirely static binary for the runtime
+- spack.x itself is an entirely static binary;
-- spack.x can extract itself without libfuse.so or libfuse3.so present on the
-  system.
+- spack.x does not need to dlopen libfuse.so.

 ## Troubleshooting
 **immutability** The squashfs mountpoint is a readonly folder, meaning that